-Remington American Legion Post 247 is one of the sixteen posts within the 16th District, Department of Virginia.
-The Post was issued a Temporary Charter in January 1946 and our Permanent Charter was issued on January 24, 1947.
+American Legion, Remington, Harold J. Davis Post 247 is one of the sixteen posts within the 16th District, Department of Virginia.
+The Post was issued a Temporary Charter in January 1946 and the Permanent Charter was issued on January 24, 1947.

-Effective June 21, 2017, the post is officially renamed in honor of Harold J. Davis, a charter member of post 247, and a resident of Remington, Va.
-T/Sgt Davis served in World War II from 1941 through 1945 in Operation Overlord (D-Day Normandy Invasion), Crucifix Hill, and Battle of the Bulge, earning the Bronze Star and four Purple Hearts.
+Effective June 21, 2017, the post was officially renamed in honor of Harold J. Davis, a charter member of post 247, and a resident of Remington, Va.
+Technical Sergeant Harold J. Davis served in World War II from 1941 through 1945 in Operation Overlord (D-Day Normandy Invasion), Crucifix Hill, and Battle of the Bulge, earning the Bronze Star and four Purple Hearts.

 The Post is active in the community throughout southern Fauquier County supporting American Legion Baseball, American Legion Boys and Girls State, American Legion sponsored educational activities at local schools, Junior ROTC, and other community events.